glasnt/talks/_writeups/djangoconau-cfp-workshop.md

     * What is the context of the talk?
 What's the topic?
 * Focus, outcome driven
     * What will people get out of it?
+    * It may be subtle, but there's a big differences between "In this talk, I will show you" and "In this talk, you will learn".
 * Intended Audience
     * Is it for beginners?
 Advanced?
 * Active Verbs